Relativity and Singularities - A Short Introduction for Mathematicians: Singularity Theorem

 If the geodesic $c_p$ has no conjugate points between $c_p(0)=p$ and $c_p(t_0)$ then there exists an open neighborhood $V$ of $c_p([0,t_0])$ which can be foliated by images of geodesics orthogonal to $S$.
 The tangent vectors to these geodesics yield a unit timelike vector field $X \in \cX(V)$, which by the Gauss Lemma satisfies $X = - \grad t$, where $t:V \to \bbR$ is the distance along the geodesics.
 Therefore $X^\sharp = -dt$, and the covariant derivative $K=\nabla X^\sharp$ is a symmetric tensor, which by the geodesic equation must satisfy $\iota_X \nabla X^\sharp = \nabla_X X^\sharp = 0$.

 \begin{Def} The divergence $\theta = \dive X = \tr K$ of the vector field $X \in \cX(V)$ is called the {\bf expansion} of the family of timelike geodesics on $V$. \end{Def}

-\begin{Remark} $K$ is actually the extrinsic curvature of the family of hypersurfaces of constant $t$, and $\theta$ gives the logarithmic rate of change of their volume element along $X$ (as is easily seen from the Divergence Theorem). \end{Remark}
+\begin{Remark} $K$ is actually the second fundamental form of the family of hypersurfaces of constant $t$, and $\theta$ gives the logarithmic rate of change of their volume element along $X$ (as is easily seen from the Divergence Theorem). \end{Remark}

-\begin{Prop} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold satisfying the strong energy condition, $S$ a time slice and $p \in S$ a point where $\theta=\theta_0 < 0$.
+\begin{Prop} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold satisfying the strong energy condition, $S$ a Cauchy hypersurface and $p \in S$ a point where $\theta=\theta_0 < 0$.
 If the geodesic $c_p$ can be extended to a distance $t_0= -\frac{n}{\theta_0}$ to the future of $S$, then it contains at least a point conjugate to $S$. \end{Prop}

 \begin{proof} Suppose that there were no points in $c_p([0,t_0])$ conjugate to $S$.
 Then there would exist an open neighborhood $V$ of $c_p([0,t_0])$ as above.
 An easy calculation shows that the {\bf Raychaudhuri equation}